'Last British commissioner' pledges to work for Europe

 Commission President Jean-Claude Juncker has offered King, who has also been a senior official at the Commission in the past, the post of security commissioner, responsible for promoting closer coordination against militant violence.

-As he noted in remarks to lawmakers on the civil liberties committee, he has considerable personal experience, including as a civil servant responsible for Northern Ireland as ambassador to Dublin.
+As he noted in remarks to lawmakers on the civil liberties committee, he has considerable personal experience, including as a civil servant responsible for Northern Ireland and as ambassador to Dublin.
 The choice of portfolio is also one that Juncker sees as an area in which London will continue to work closely with Brussels even after Britain has left the EU.

 King said that while security remains primarily a responsibility of member states, the EU had a clear role in promoting coordination as threats from groups such as Islamic State were ranging across borders and posing common risks.

-"Neither terrorism nor organised crime respects national borders," he said.
+"Neither terrorism nor organized crime respects national borders," he said.
 "Indeed their business models thrive on the lack of coordination between states."

 King is widely expected to be accepted by lawmakers and would then take up his post in Brussels in the coming weeks.